victoriadeyemi/password-generator/README.md

     -Created a function for getting a random element from an array referencing the arrays provided in the challenge starter assets.
     -Created a loop to generate password based on user's preferences from the character options.

+    Link to the deployed repository - https://victoriadeyemi.github.io/password-generator/ Screenshots of deployed repository: